 The holder of a mineral right is further entitled to additional benefits including the following;

-ii.
-Exemption of staff from payment of income tax on furnished accommodation of the mine site;
+- Exemption of staff from payment of income tax on furnished accommodation of the mine site;

-iv.
-Personnel remittance quota for expatriate personnel free from the tax imposed by an enactment regulating the transfer of money out of the country.
+- Personnel remittance quota for expatriate personnel free from the tax imposed by an enactment regulating the transfer of money out of the country.

 There are ample provisions under the mineral and mining laws when it comes to the resolution of disputes in Ghana.
-The law enjoins all players in the mining industry to make efforts to have all disputes resolved through mutual discussions.
+The law urges all players in the mining industry to make efforts to have all disputes resolved through mutual discussions.

-a.
-In accordance with international machinery for the resolution of investment dispute as agreed to by the parties, or
+- Under international machinery for the resolution of investment dispute as agreed to by the parties, or

-i.
-Firstly the framework of a bilateral or multilateral agreement on investment protection to which the Republic and the country of which the holder of the mineral right is a national are parties, or
+- Firstly, the framework of a bilateral or multilateral agreement on investment protection to which the Republic and the country of which the holder of the mineral right is a national are parties, or

-ii.
-Secondly, if no agreement contemplated by subparagraph (i) exists, the rules of procedure for arbitration of the United Nations Commission on International Trade Law, UNCITRAL Rules.
+- Secondly, if no agreement contemplated by subparagraph (i) exists, the rules of procedure for arbitration of the United Nations Commission on International Trade Law, UNCITRAL Rules.

-To guarantee the investments by mining companies, the Minister may enter with a stability agreement with the holder to ensure that the holder of a mining lease, shall for a period not exceeding 15years from the date of the agreement be affected by a new enactment, order or an instrument.
+To guarantee the investments by mining companies, the Minister may enter with a stability agreement with the holder to ensure that the holder of a mining lease, shall for a period not exceeding 15years from the date of the contract be affected by a new enactment, order or an instrument.

 A stability agreement, however, needs the ratification of Parliament of Ghana.

-Also, the legal representative shall police the processes leading to the incorporation of the company with the Registrar Generals Department, registration with the Ghana Investment Promotion Centre and the application of the mineral rights from the Minerals Commission of Ghana.
+Also, the legal representative shall police the processes leading to the incorporation of the company with the Registrar Generals Department, registration with the Ghana Investment Promotion Centre, and the application of the mineral rights from the Minerals Commission of Ghana.
 Timely legal advice must be obtained from a lawyer with knowledge and working experience in Minerals and Mining in Ghana.

 The contents of this publication, current at the date of publication set out above, are for reference purposes only.
 They do not constitute legal advice and should not be relied upon as such.
-Specific legal advice about your specific circumstances should always be sought separately before taking any action based on this publication.
+Specific legal advice about your particular circumstances should always be sought separately before taking any action based on this publication.

 © Legalstone Solicitors LLP